CognitionFoundry/gohfc/README.md

 ## Benchmark
 CPU: AMD Raisen 7 1700 8 cores, 16 threats
 RAM: 16GB DDR4
+OS: Linux 4.10.10-041010-generic
 Hyperledger version 1.0.3 - official images
+Docker version:17.09.0-ce
+Go: 1.9.1 linux/amd64

-Benchamark results are based on invocation transactions.
-Request is send to 2 peers for endorsement and response from simulation and endorsement is broadcasted to a single order.
+Benchmark results are based on invocation transactions.
+Request is send to 2 peers for endorsement and response from the endorsement is broadcasted to a single order.
 Orderer is always the same.
 Transaction is counted as completed after broadcast.recv method returns.

 Hyperledger network is identical to Kafka examples in bddtests.